MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-CsCustomPolicyPackage.md

 PS C:\> Remove-CsCustomPolicyPackage -PackageName myCustomPackage
 ```

 Deletes a custom package with name "myCustomPackage".
-If the custom package with the name "myCustomPackage" exists and the admin user is authorized to delete it.
-The command will return success result.
+If the custom package with the name "myCustomPackage" exists and the admin user is authorized to delete it, the command will return success result.

 ## PARAMETERS